 Hello, my name is David Flanagan, and I own more domains than I need.
 The problem is I have too many ideas; and as we all know, ideas don’t become real until you buy the domain name.
 Unfortunately, more often than not, that’s about as far as my ideas go—because, life.
 That being said, I do try to keep my DNS records under control in the event that life affords me the time to follow-up on one of these ideas.

 A really common question that we receive on the Pulumi team is, “How can we set config at a project level, that can be used across all stacks?”.
 When I say “really common” … I mean really, really common.
 This issue was first open in 2018 and has received 52 votes from the community.
 Not only that, we’ve had plenty of similar issues created over the years too.
-Feature-Request: project-wide secrets #2445 Feature Request: Global Config Values How to share a config between projects Project-wide variables (not stack specific) #6719 This is clearly a feature that our community has asked for and we’re currently working on delivering it as soon as we can.
+Feature-Request: project-wide secrets #2445 Feature Request: Global Config Values How to share a config between projects Project-wide variables (not stack specific) #6719 This is clearly a feature that our community has asked for!

 Last year, we introduced a new Pulumi feature that allows you to import existing infrastructure into your Pulumi program.
 Not only did it bring the resource into the Pulumi state file, but it could generate the source code for your Pulumi program too.
 Today, we’re excited to announce that we’ve listened to feedback and delivered a plethora of updates and fixes to streamline the import experience; to make it more useful, more convenient, and more powerful.